czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 In general, this trend holds true with an r-squared score of 0.369.
 There are however, some notable standouts.
 The top left corner are candidates who don’t poll well, yet had a lot of speaking time.
 Senator Klobuchar polled at around 2% during Sixth debate, yet spoke almost twice as much as Joe Biden, who was polling at 32%.

-In general though, it seems if you can make it onto the stage, you’ll get at least 7 - 10 minutes of speaking time, regardless of how well you poll.
-Except for Andrew Yang, who, during the first debate, spoke for a measly 3 minutes.
+_An r-squared score can tell you how correlated your data is.
+A score of 1 means perfect correlation, and a score of 0 means no correlation._

-### Andrew Yang vs MSNBC
+### The Andrew Yang conspiracy

-There was some internet buzz that MSNBC was biased against Andrew Yang during the fifth debate.
+There was some [internet buzz](https://www.reddit.com/r/YangForPresidentHQ/comments/e0m8e3/andrew_is_pissed_msnbc_we_are_trending_now/) that MSNBC was [biased against Andrew Yang](https://twitter.com/AndrewYang/status/1198258580996214784) during the fifth debate.
 Here's what that plot looks like for just the fifth debate:

 ![image]({{ site.baseurl }}/images/polling-vs-speaking-time-fifth.png)

 Andrew Yang polled better than Booker, Klobuchar, Gabbard, and Steyer, and yet only spoke about 6 minutes out of a 2 hour debate.

 ### Which network followed this rule most closely?

 The second debate, hosted by CNN had the strongest correlation (r-squared of 0.848) between polling performance and speaking time, while the sixth debate hosted by PBS had the weakest correlation (r-squared 0.004).
-However, a common theme in both of them?
-Andrew Yang spoke the least.
+However, a common theme in both of them? **Andrew Yang spoke the least**.

 ![image]({{ site.baseurl }}/images/polling-vs-speaking-time-second.png)

 ![image]({{ site.baseurl }}/images/polling-vs-speaking-time-sixth.png)

+In general though, it seems if you can make it onto the stage, you’ll get at least 7 - 10 minutes of speaking time, regardless of how well you poll.
+Except for Andrew Yang, who, during the first debate, spoke for a measly 3 minutes.
+If I had to stand through a 3 hour debate to talk for just 3 minutes, I'd be pissed too.

 Takeaway? **Let Andrew Yang speak more!**